 From the first sentence, we can guess that the time of day is morning.
 The story does not tell us exactly that it is morning, but we can guess it is because Jonathan is just waking up for the day.
-We also know that the location, or the place, is is room because the story tells us that he is in his bed, which is in his room.
+We also know that the location, or the place, is the room because the story tells us that he is in his bed, which is in his room.
 The story doesn’t tell us what time period, or moment in history, of the story.
-However, we can guess that since Jonathan is in the present because the story says school will not happen “today.”
+However, we can guess that since Jonathan is in the present because the story says the school will not happen “today.”
 We can also guess it is happening right now as we read because there are no hints that make us believe that the story is in the past or the future.

 This bundle contains 5 ready-to-use Setting worksheets that are perfect to test student knowledge and understanding of what Setting is and how it relates to stories.
-You can use these Setting worksheets in the classroom with students, or with home schooled children as well.
+You can use these Setting worksheets in the classroom with students, or with homeschooled children as well.